techiaith/lecsicon-dwyieithog-giza/README.md

 https://bitextor.readthedocs.io/en/latest/CONFIG.html#using-bilingual-lexica

-am fanylion defnydd.
+am enghreifftiau defnydd.

 # A Bilingual Giza Lexicon
 A Bilingual Welsh/English Lexicon generated using Giza for use within Bitextor.

 The lexicon was generated automatically, so not all alignments will be valid, but the non-valid alignments should have a lower associated value.

-There ar e two lexicon files in the repo, one for Welsh to English, and the other for English to Welsh:
+There are two lexicon files in the repo, one for Welsh to English, and the other for English to Welsh:

 * cy-en.dic
 * en-cy.dic